skishore23/ranger/README.md

 > **Status:** Experimental / pre-1.0.
 APIs and folder layout may change.

-Ranger is a topology-style execution engine for long-running, stateful workflows that blend LLMs, tools, and human input.
-Capabilities are small, typed functions that declare the State keys they read and the facts they write.
-The engine assembles those declarations into a directed topology and advances execution strictly according to the evidence already present in State.
+Ranger is a small execution engine for long-running, stateful workflows that blend LLMs, tools, and human input.
+You write small, typed capabilities that declare which State keys they read and which facts they write.
+Ranger uses those declarations to decide what can run next, when batching is safe, and how to merge results—so you don’t have to hand-write orchestration loops.

-Instead of hand-written orchestration loops, you describe transformations.
-Ranger decides what should run, when batching is safe, and how to merge results.
-Every run is preserved in a local evidence store so you can replay decisions, audit timings, and trace outcomes end-to-end.
-“Agents” are simply one expression of this model.
+Every run is recorded in a local evidence store, with full state snapshots and tool I/O. That lets you replay decisions, diff behavior across models or prompts, and audit outcomes end-to-end.
+“Agents” are just one way to shape these workflows; Ranger stays focused on execution, replay, and evidence, not on prescribing an agent framework.

 ---